THE BRONZE HORSE

 STOCKHOLM ACHIEVEMENT AWARD

-The newly established Stockholm Achievement Award was handed out to Willem Dafoe 2012 and Uma Thurman 2014.
+The newly established Stockholm Achievement Award has been handed out to film celebrities such as Willem Dafoe (2012) and Uma Thurman (2014).

 STOCKHOLM VISIONARY AWARD

 Established in 2004, this award recognizes and encourages innovators and visionaries in contemporary cinema.
-It has previously been presented to Todd Solondz, Terry Gilliam, Darren Aronofsky and Wes Anderson, Peter Greenaway and Roy Andersson among others.
+It has previously been presented to Todd Solondz, Terry Gilliam, Darren Aronofsky, Wes Anderson, Peter Greenaway and Roy Anderson, to name a few.

 STOCKHOLM IMPACT AWARD